Disclaimer: Bikexchange is reader-supported. We may earn an affiliate commission when you buy through the links on our site.

 Shimano pedals typically have arrows pointing the right way to tighten.

-Bike pedal threads are unusual and can cause much confusion for cyclists.
+Bike pedal thread direction is unusual and can cause much confusion for cyclists.

-The reason for this is that the threads are opposing, meaning that the drivetrain side pedal follows the standard: turn left to loosen, turn right to tighten; the non-drivetrain side turns left to tighten, right to loosen.
-Although it doesn’t sound complicated as it is written, it can feel quite counterintuitive when you’re doing it.
+The reason for this is that the threads are opposing, meaning that the drive side pedal follows the standard thread logic: turn left to loosen, turn right to tighten (righty tightylefty loosey); the non-drive side turns left to tighten, right to loosen, which is a reverse thread.
+Although it doesn’t sound complicated when written, it can feel quite counterintuitive when you’re doing it.

-The easiest way to remember how pedal threads work: both pedals tigthen by turning forward (toward the front of the bicycle) and loosen by turning backward (toward the back of the bicycle).
+The easiest way to remember how pedal threads work: both pedals tigthen by turning forward (toward the front of the bicycle) and loosen by turning backward (toward the rear of the bike).

-Another way to remember how to remove bike pedals is to place your tool on the nut or in the hex slot on either side.
-Then, pedal the cranks forward while keeping the tool stationary, and the pedals will loosen.
+Another way to remember how to remove bike pedals is to place your wrench on the wrench flats at the end of the pedal spindle or in the hex slot on either side.
+Then, pedal the crankarm forward while keeping the tool stationary, and the pedals will loosen.

 Thankfully, almost all pedals are marked to help users identify the side.
 Some manufacturers print an L or R on the body of the pedal, like Shimano; others print it on the flat end of the pedal’s screw.
 If the marking has worn off or there is none, you can distinguish between them by looking at the thread.
-The left pedal’s thread will slop up to the left, and the right pedal’s up to the right.
+The left-hand thread will slop up to the left, and the right-hand thread will slop up to the right.

 How to Remove Bike Pedals